-- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery lock switch (1) to the UNLOCK position.
+- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery lock switch (1) inward.

 3 Slide the battery pack into the battery compartment until it clicks into place.

 4 Slide the battery lock switch (1) to the LOCK position to secure the battery pack on the computer.